 ____ I’m in regular contact with other caregivers.

 If you have questions about any of these points or are unsure how to begin, Iona can help!
-Call (202) 895-9448 or email firstname.lastname@example.org to speak with a licensed social worker or nurse.
+Call our Helpline at (202) 895-9448 or email firstname.lastname@example.org to speak with a licensed social worker.
 They can provide resources and support on planning ahead, communicating effectively with your loved one, finding respite, and practicing self-care.